Yrol/Wikimedia-Kafka-Project/README.md

     ```
     docker-compose -f common.yml -f kafka_cluster.yml up
     ```
-- **Step 3:** Install and run MySQL locally with the DB `wikimeida` or create and run it as separate Docker container using `docker-mysql` available in `services.yml` file.
+- **Step 3:** Install and run MySQL locally with the DB `wikimeida` or create and run it as a separate Docker container using `docker-mysql` configuration available in `services.yml` file.

 - **Step 2:** Build and run each microservice (`kafka-consumer-wikimedia` and `kafka-producer-wikimedia`) project in IntelliJ.